26 Lavender Spring Nails That Feel Fresh, Soft, and Totally Wearable in 2026

 How long does Lavender Spring Nails polish last without chipping?

 Gel formulas typically last 2–3 weeks with proper prep and a quality top coat.
-Regular polish in a lavender shade lasts 5–7 days for most people, especially with lighter formulas that require thinner coats.
+Regular polish lasts 5–7 days for most people, particularly with lighter formulas that need thinner coats.
+If longevity is the priority, BIAB (Builder In A Bottle) overlays have become a widely-available salon option in 2026 that extends wear to 4+ weeks while keeping nails flexible enough to avoid lifting.

 Can Lavender Spring Nails work for formal or professional settings?